hekshot/SecureSync/README.md

-<h1>SecureSync DocVault</h1> is a secure ecosystem where collaboration thrives under the vigilant watch of robust security measures and meticulous administration.
-It transforms the act of document sharing into a seamless, secure, and synchronized experience, fostering a workspace where the team's intellectual assets are protected and empowered.
+<h1>SecureSync DocVault</h1> <p>is a secure ecosystem where collaboration thrives under the vigilant watch of robust security measures and meticulous administration.
+It transforms the act of document sharing into a seamless, secure, and synchronized experience, fostering a workspace where the team's intellectual assets are protected and empowered.</p>